Vintcent van der Bijl: A gentle giant whose greatness as a fast bowler could never be showcased in Tests or ODIs

 How great was van der Bijl?

 Let us do some number-crunching first: In 156 First-Class matches, van der Bijl took 767 wickets at a staggering 16.54.
 He had 46 five-fors in these matches, which was once every 3.4 matches.
 He played First-Class cricket in 16 seasons — which included a single match each in two seasons.
-In the other 14, his worst bowling was 21.33 in 1972-73, and he went past the 20-mark only once more — in 1976-77.
+In the other 14, his worst average was 21.33 in 1972-73, and he went past the 20-mark only once more — in 1976-77.

 Van der Bijl is still the leading wicket-taker in Currie Cup with 572 wickets; the next man on the list is Garth le Roux with 365 wickets — a whopping 207 behind van der Bijl.
 He took 65 wickets in a South African domestic season in 1975-76 — a record at that time.
 If one considered non-Test playing cricketers after World War I, van der Bijl has the most wickets, and the best bowling average (with a 200-wicket cut-off) in First-Class cricket.